soub4i/soubai.me/content/posts/build-your-own-webpack-plugin.md

 ```

-let's code something useful a plugin that give use the size of the output file :
+let's code something useful a plugin that give us the size of the output file :

 ```js
 // ./plugin/super-plugin.js